-Set out below is a summary of certain provisions of the Memorandum and Articles of Association of the Company and of certain aspects of Cayman company law.
+Set out below is a summary of certain provisions of the Memorandum and Articles of the Company and of certain aspects of Cayman company law.

-The Company was incorporated in the Cayman Islands as an exempted company with limited liability on 29 July 2004 under the Companies Law, Cap 22 (Law 3 of 1961, as consolidated and revised) of the Cayman Islands (the "Companies Law").
-The Memorandum of Association (the "Memorandum") and the Articles of Association (the "Articles") comprise its constitution.
+The Company was incorporated in the Cayman Islands as an exempted company with limited liability on January 29, 2008 under the Cayman Islands Companies Law.
+The Memorandum and the Articles comprise its constitution.